dailystory/docs/articles/changelog/2021/january.md

 * Bug with image width for emails when set to a fixed width
 * Sory automations by last updated by default
 * Condition for new contact need to use timestamp contact created
+* Trigger automation to run when conditions are met

 ## January 27, 2021
 * Handle drag position when screen is scrolled horizontally